 If your visit to Sorède fits in with lunch or dinner, my favourite restaurant is the Salamandre.

 Saint Génis des Fontaines beckons next, with a chance to combine lunch or dinner at the Auberge des Albères on the main street with a visit to the ancient 12th century cloister, built from different coloured marble, white from Céret, pink from Villefranche-de-Conflent and black from the Corbières, with Romanesque sculptures and tombstones of monks and local notables.

-Or just a little further towards the coast, in Saint André, the Ferme de Découverte awaits you, with 300 farm animals just waiting to be cuddled, and fed.
-An excellent lunch is to be had at the Table de Cuisine, small, quality restaurant near the Romanesque Abbey Church with its marble sculptures, and gallery of Roman art.
+Or just a little further towards the coast, in Saint André, with its Romanesque Abbey Church, marble sculptures, and gallery of Roman art.